francogabrieloliveros/greenvale-pollutant-reduction-project/README.md

 ## Usage

 1. Click Try Project.
-2. Click on the mitigation projects that you want to add to the calculation.
+2. Click the mitigation projects that you want to add to the calculation.
 3. Click Calculate and see the results.

-You can change the pollutant reduction goals by clicking on the gear option and changing the values.
+- You can change the pollutant reduction goals by clicking on the gear option and changing the values.
-You can see each iteration of the calculation by clicking on Show Iterations after calculation.
+- You can see each iteration of the calculation by clicking on Show Iterations after calculation.

 ## Calculations